aaronmcote/mindex-java-code-challenge/README.md

 * An employee can only have one Compensation associated with it since it is identified by the employee ID.
 * A new Compensation will not be created for an employee when one already exists.
 * Attempting to get an employee's Compensation when it does not exist throws a runtime exception.

+## Final Note
+This project is part of a coding challege.
+For questions, contact aaronamc@gmail.com.

+Thank you for your time.